 The sustainability report, which will be published every two years, offers an important instrument for demonstrating achievements in the area of sustainable development at the University of Basel.

-Diversity and sustainability are both cross-cutting issues that affect all areas of the university.
-For this reason, the President’s Board has appointed Jens Gaab as Delegate for Diversity and Sustainability who is responsible for the strategic development of both topics, advising the President’s Board and representing it in various committees.
+Sustainability is a cross-cutting issue that affects all areas of the university.
+For this reason, the President’s Board has appointed Jens Gaab as Delegate for Sustainability who is responsible for the strategic development of the topic, advising the President’s Board and representing it in various committees.